oscik559/Project_CAD/README.md

 ## Overview

-This project provides an advanced web scraping system that extracts comprehensive CATIA V5 interface documentation from http://catiadoc.free.fr/.
+This project provides an advanced web scraping system that extracts comprehensive CATIA V5 interface documentation from catiadoc.
 Using sophisticated HTML parsing and pattern recognition, it captures detailed information about:

 - **Interfaces** with complete inheritance hierarchies and type information
 - **Properties** with detailed descriptions, types, and access patterns